Presenting in an online meeting

 Learn more on Learning Lab

-• Practice makes perfect – you can learn and improve from trial and error.
-Read about a group of uni students’ mistakes and lessons learnt when doing an online presentation.
+• The Online presentations page has info on tools you can use to make slides and visuals, as well as some things to consider before your presentation (6 minutes).
+Practice makes perfect – you can learn and improve from trial and error.
+On the online presentations page you can also read about a group of uni students’ mistakes and lessons learnt when doing an online presentation.
 (4 minutes)

-• Learn more about presentation skills in general by exploring the Oral presentations basics tutorial, but keep in mind that some advice might not apply to presentations in virtual environments.
+• Learn more about presentation skills in general by exploring the Presentations tutorial, but keep in mind that some advice might not apply to presentations in virtual environments.
 (15 minutes)

 License